pkabra/mcommunity-api/README.md

 ##Return Attributes
 Data will be returned in JSON format.

+Two attributes are returned in the first level of JSON.

+- `count` which is the number of entries returned
+- `data` which contains the returned entries

-The following information is returned if available.
+The following information is returned in the `data` attribute, if available.
 Note, if data is restricted or contains nothing it will not return.

 - `uniqname` for Uniqname
 - `fullname` for full name